Healthdirect Free Australian health advice you can count on.

 What is cortisol?

-Cortisol is a steroid hormone that is produced by your 2 adrenal glands, which sit on top of each kidney.
-When you are stressed, increased cortisol is released into your bloodstream.
-Having the right cortisol balance is essential for your health, and producing too much or too little cortisol can cause health problems.
+Cortisol is a steroid hormone made by your 2 adrenal glands, located on top of each kidney.
+When you feel stressed, your body releases more cortisol into your bloodstream.
+Having the right cortisol balance is important for your health.
+Producing too much or too little cortisol can cause health problems.

-Cortisol has many important functions, acting on many different parts of your body.
+Cortisol has many important functions, acting on different parts of your body.
 It can help:

 • your body respond to stress or danger